Flower snark

 In the mathematical field of graph theory, the flower snarks form an infinite family of snarks introduced by Rufus Isaacs in 1975.

 As snarks, the flower snarks are connected, bridgeless cubic graphs with chromatic index equal to 4.
-The flower snarks are non-planar and non-Hamiltonian.
+The flower snarks are non-planar and non-Hamiltonian, though they are 1-planar.

 The flower snarks J_{5} and J_{7} have book thickness 3 and queue number 2.

 Construction

 The flower snark J_{n} can be constructed with the following process :